Mohsnmonji/Political-Terror_Dashboard/README.md

-# Political Terror Scale (PTS) Dashboard
+# Political Terror Dashboard

-This repository contains the R code and data used to build the **Political Terror Dashboard**.
-The dashboard allows users to explore trends in political terror scores for various countries and regions from 1976 to 2023.
-The app provides an interactive interface to visualize these trends based on the PTS Dataset provided by the Political Terror Scale (PTS) project, a data collection project at the Political Science Department at the University of North Carolina, Asheville.
+This repository contains the R code and data used to build the **Political Terror Dashboard**, an interactive tool that allows users to explore trends in political terror scores for various countries and regions from 1976 to 2023.
+The dashboard is based on data from the **Political Terror Scale (PTS)** project, a data collection initiative at the Political Science Department at the University of North Carolina, Asheville.

+The dashboard provides users with dynamic visualization options to explore global trends in political terror, with data sourced from **Amnesty International**, **Human Rights Watch**, and the **U.S. Department of State**.
+Users can customize the time range, select specific countries or regions, and choose between different data sources to gain insights into historical and geographical variations in political terror scores.

 ## Features